Azure-Samples/netappfiles-cli-crr-sample/README.md

 description: "This project demonstrates how to use Azure CLI commands for Azure NetAppFiles to a Cross-Region Replication NFSv4.1 Volume."
 ---

-# Azure CLI NetAppFiles NFS4.1 Sample Script
+# Azure CLI NetAppFiles CRR Sample Script

 This project demonstrates how to deploy a cross-region replication with enabled NFS 4.1 protocol volume using Azure CLI and Azure NetApp Files SDK.